-- Consideration geographic location of Georgia and increasing dynamic of transit traffic, the construction of new highways will be continued in fast pace, existing roads will be reconstructed and road infrastructure will be upgraded and modernized, within the frame of the government's four-point plan.
-Secondary roads connecting the regions will be constructed all over the country, to facilitate transit of international importance. - The project of century Construction of Anaklia Port -was initiated, which will make just not important influence on improvement of transit potential of Georgia, by increase Georgia's role in the region and makes it logistic Hab. - The projects on construction -rehabilitation of water supply sewage and treatment facilities will be actively continued in several cities and villages.
-Special attention is paid to construction installation works on water supply systems in Pankisi Gorge and border villages of Kaspi and Kareli municipalities. - Waste management will be implemented in compliance with European standards, municipal waste collection services will be improved thought of the country; existing landfills will be brought into compliance with the requirements of national legislation and will be closed gradually; new regional sanitary landfills will be arranged taking into consideration European standards; waste separation and treatment systems will be implemented. - Within the frame of the internet access project will be provided 8000km infrastructure, as a result of which 800 people will receive internet and more than 90% of the country population will have access to the internet. - Improvement of energy security and independence of the country, gradual decrease of dependence on imported energy resources through utilization of local energy resources and diversification of supply sources and routs are main directions of energy policy of the government of Georgia.
-Promotion of investments in energy sector, Infrastructure will be developed for development of the system for safe and stable transmission and distribution of gas and electricity. - the government will implement the following activities for its further development: Road infrastructure will be improved and developed, The roads providing access to cultural monuments and other sights will be improved, Marketing activities on target and potential markets will become more active, Protected areas will be expanded and eco-tourism will be promoted, Winter resorts will be developed further in accordance with thoughtful development plan, summer potential of the resorts also will be taken into consideration, Cooperation between public and private sectors will be promoted in regard to development of tourism product and marketing.
+- Considering geographic location of Georgia and increasing dynamic of transit traffic, the construction of new highways will be continued in fast pace, existing roads will be reconstructed and road infrastructure will be upgraded and modernized within the frame of the government's four-point plan.
+Secondary roads connecting the regions will be constructed all over the country, to facilitate transit of international importance. - The project of century Construction of Anaklia Port -was initiated, which will not only improve transit potential of Georgia, but also increase Georgia's role in the region and make it logistic Hab.

-Pursuant to the Law on Development of Highland Regions, the government will continue provision of social - economic support to highland areas, promotion of local production, improvement of demographic condition in highland areas and improving welfare level of the people residing there.
+- The projects on construction -rehabilitation of water supply sewage and treatment facilities will be actively continued in several cities and villages.
+Special attention is paid to construction installation works on water supply systems in Pankisi Gorge and border villages of Kaspi and Kareli municipalities. - Waste management will be implemented in compliance with European standards, municipal waste collection services will be improved throughout the country; existing landfills will be brought into compliance with the requirements of national legislation and will be closed gradually; new regional sanitary landfills will be arranged taking into consideration European standards; waste separation and treatment systems will be implemented. - Within the frame of the internet access project, 8000km infrastructure will be provided that will allow 800 people to receive the internet.
+As a result of it more than 90% of the country population will have access to the internet. - Improvement of energy security and independence of the country, gradual decrease of pendence on imported energy resources through utilization of local energy resources and diversification of supply sources and routes are main directions of energy policy of the government of Georgia.
+Promotion of investments in energy sector, infrastructure will be developed to create safe and stable electricity transmission and gas distribution system. - The government will implement the following activities for its further development: road infrastructure will be improved and developed, the roads providing access to cultural monuments and other sights will be improved, marketing activities on target and potential markets will become more active, protected areas will be expanded and eco-tourism will be promoted, winter resorts will be developed further in accordance with thoughtful development plan, summer potential of the resorts also will be taken into consideration, cooperation between public and private sectors will be promoted in regard to development of tourism product and marketing. - Pursuant to the Law on Development of Highland Regions, the government will continue provision of social-economic support to highland areas, promotion of local production, improvement of demographic condition in highland areas and improving welfare level of the people residing there.